 What the heck is an inactive fee, and how did I attract such idiocy into my wallet?
 I skulked around the interwebs for a possible answer, ’cause the interwebs are comprised of cranky credit card customers, right?

 Turns out I’m not the only lackadaisical shopper stooped by inactivity and charged with inane credit card fees.
-But since most people use their credit cards, locating others with my inactivity problem required some serious Back to the Future ninja $hit — I had to return to the year 2006 without a time traveling DeLorean.
+But since most people use their credit cards, locating others with my inactivity problem required some serious Back to the Future time travel — I had to return to the year 2006 without a time traveling DeLorean.

 The Red Flag Deals Forum — a vocal group of fiscal frugalists — had 2006 experience with no-fee Visas and $10 inactivity fees.
 Some thought the idle fee was automagically billed if you failed to shop while carrying a credit balance for a year — which means the plastic bastards owe YOU money.
 Others thought the fee was just plain stupid.